eserlxl/vglog-filter/doc/TAG_MANAGEMENT.md

 -   **Automated Release Workflow**: New release tags are automatically created by GitHub Actions as part of the [Release Workflow](RELEASE_WORKFLOW.md).
 -   **Automated Tag Cleanup**: A dedicated GitHub Actions workflow periodically cleans up old tags.
 -   **`tag-manager` Script**: A command-line utility for local and manual tag operations with advanced features.
--   **LOC-Based Delta System**: Advanced versioning that ensures consistent tag progression.
+-   **LOC-Based Delta System**: Advanced versioning that ensures consistent tag progression with mathematical bonus calculations.

 [↑ Back to top](#git-tag-management-guide)